mksense/Library/README.markdown

 #**Library**

-The repository contains all the source files required to program and control Arduino and sunSPOT devices.
+The repository contains all the source files required to program and control Arduino and sunSPOT.

 The most recent technical report published at: